opensearch-project/documentation-website/_opensearch/supported-field-types/join.md

 - There can only be one join field mapping in an index.
 - You need to provide the routing parameter when retrieving, updating, or deleting a child document.
 This is because parent and child documents in the same relation have to be indexed on the same shard.
 - Multiple parents are not supported.
-- You can add a child document to an existing document only if that existing document is already marked as a parent.
+- You can add a child document to an existing document only if the existing document is already marked as a parent.
 - You can add a new relation to an existing join field.